-The sharp rise in sophisticated hacking techniques used by cybercriminals to infiltrate enterprise computer and network systems underscore the critical need for a robust defense.
+The sharp rise in sophisticated hacking techniques cybercriminals use to infiltrate enterprise computer, and network systems underscore the critical need for a robust defense.
 To accomplish this, we recommend testing your security tools.

-It’s not surprising if you’ve spoken with multiple Managed Security Service Providers (MSSPs) about pen-testing.
+It’s unsurprising that you’ve spoken with multiple Managed Security Service Providers (MSSPs) about pen-testing.
 Its popularity makes it the obvious choice.
 But with vendor-funded assessments available, why pay top dollar?

 In this blog, we talk about alternatives.
 Starting with the basics of penetration testing.